dmiller/clojure-clr-next/_drafts/2025-04-17-symbolic-of-what.md

 - `ns` -- treated as a special case -- always found
 - name found in current namespace (return var)  (there are variants in the resolve/lookup code that will create the `Var` if not found)

 Several kinds of AST nodes can be created from symbols.
-The details of node types is bit beyond where we can go here, but perhaps you can get the gist:
+The details of node types are covered in [C4: AST me anything]({{site.baseurl}}{% post_url 2025-04-16-AST-me-anything}).
+For symbols with a namespace:

 - ns/name, ns names a `Type`, that type has a field or property with the given name  => `StaticFieldExpr` or `StaticPropertyExpr`
 - ns/name, ns names a `Type`, no field or property found, name does not start with a period  => `QualifiedMethodExpr`, Static